Iran says Israel retaliation won't be to 'detriment' of Gaza cease-fire

 "Our priority is to establish a lasting ceasefire in Gaza; any agreement accepted by Hamas will also be recognized by us.
 The Israeli regime has violated our national security and sovereignty through its recent act of terrorism,” Iran’s New York-based mission said in a statement.

 “We have the legitimate right to self-defense — a matter totally unrelated to the Gaza ceasefire.
-However, we hope that our response will be timed and conducted in a manner not to the detriment of the potential ceasefire,” the mission said.
+However, we hope that our response will be timed and conducted in a manner not to the detriment of the potential ceasefire,” the mission continued.

-On Thursday the United States, Qatar and Egypt called on Israel and Hamas to resume negotiations on Aug.
-15 "to close all remaining gaps” in a cease-fire and hostages deal made public by President Joe Biden on May 31.
+On Thursday, the United States, Qatar and Egypt called on Israel and Hamas to resume negotiations on Aug.
+15 "to close all remaining gaps” in a cease-fire and hostages deal made public by US President Joe Biden on May 31.
 The three countries offered to present “a final bridging proposal” if compromise can’t be reached.

 US and regional officials are hopeful that a Gaza cease-fire could be the face-saving measure Iran needs to scale back its retaliation over the killing of Ismail Haniyeh, the leader of Hamas’ political bureau who died in an explosion widely attributed to Israel.
 Iran’s powerful Lebanese proxy, Hezbollah, has also vowed retaliation for the Israeli-claimed strike in Beirut that killed senior Hezbollah commander Fuad Shukr the day before.